milesj/boost/docs/plugin.md

 ```

 The 2nd reason is for TypeScript, as we can type our [tool](#tools) that is passed to
-[life cycle events](#life-cycles) -- more specifically, the `Pluggable` type.
-More information on
+[life cycles](#life-cycles) -- more specifically, the `Pluggable` type.
+More information on the tool
-the tool can be found in later chapters.
+can be found in later chapters.

 ```ts
 import { Plugin } from '@boost/plugin';